 Arrangement with the Comptroller regarding payment of tuition and fees is part of the registration process and registration is a prerequisite to class attendance.
-Students who register late will be assessed a \$30 late registration fee.
+Candidates who register late will be assessed a \$50 late registration fee.
 The academic calendar stipulates the last day for completing late registration.

-Continuing students register directly on the university system: http://webstar.nova.edu.
-Personal Identification Numbers (PINs) used as a password to gain entry into the system are assigned at the beginning of a student's enrollment.
+Continuing candidates register directly on the university system: http://webstar.nova.edu.
+Personal Identification Numbers (PINs) used as a password to gain entry into the system are assigned at the beginning of a candidate's enrollment.
 Payment of tuition and fees is due within 30 days of the beginning of a particular semester.
-Students awarded financial aid will have fees/tuition deducted before receiving a refund.
+Candidates awarded financial aid will have fees/tuition deducted before receiving a refund.

 Priority for registration in a specific course in the program is given to individuals admitted to the degree program.
-When space permits, non-degree seeking students will be allowed to register for courses through the program office.

-All students are expected to be in continuous enrollment every semester until they receive their degree (see section on Student Enrollment).
+All candidates are expected to be in continuous enrollment every semester until they receive their degree (see section on Candidate Enrollment).

-After students have registered, should any problems arise related to registration information or credit for fees, students should contact the Program Office at (800) 541-6682 (NOVA), Ext.
+After candidates have registered, should any problems arise related to registration information or credit for fees, candidates should contact the Program Office at (800) 541-6682 (NOVA), Ext.
 25826.

-Students receiving financial aid will be required to pay tuition and registration fees in accordance with the policies of the Office of Student Financial Planning.
+Candidates receiving financial aid will be required to pay tuition and registration fees in accordance with the policies of the Office of Student Financial Planning.

-Tuition and Fees for the 2010-2011 Academic Year
+Tuition and Fees for the 2011-2012 Academic Year

-Specialist tuition for 2010-2011 will be charged at the rate of \$625 per credit hour.
-Students should anticipate an annual review of fees by the university and possible increases.
-Students are expected to pay tuition in full at the time of registration.
-Students receiving financial aid must familiarize themselves with the requirements of that office with regard to payments, and may defer payment only if they have been officially notified of an award.
-Once a loan check is disbursed, students will be responsible for making all appropriate payments.
+Doctoral tuition for 2011-2012 will be charged at the rate of \$890 per credit hour.
+Candidates should anticipate an annual review of fees by the university and possible increases.
+Candidates are expected to pay tuition in full at the time of registration.
+Candidates receiving financial aid must familiarize themselves with the requirements of that office with regard to payments, and may defer payment only if they have been officially notified of an award.
+Once a loan check is disbursed, candidates will be responsible for making all appropriate payments.

-Tuition \$ 625 per credit hour
+Tuition \$ 890 per credit hour

 Application Fee \$ 50 (non-refundable)

 Student Services Fee \$ 250 per semester

 Registration Fee \$ 25 per semester

-Late Registration Penalty \$ 30 per semester
+Late Registration Penalty \$50 per semester

 Late Payment Fee \$ 100 per semester

-Text Books \$ 80-200 per course (approximate cost)
+Text Books \$80-200 per course (approximate cost)

 Professional Liability Insurance \$ 10 per semester

 Comprehensive Final Examinations Examination fees apply

-Application for Degree Fee \$ 75
+Application for Degree Fee \$ 100

-Transcript Fee \$ 5 per transcript Fingerprinting/Background Checks Determined by Agency
+Transcript Fee \$ 10 per transcript

+Fingerprinting/Background Checks Determined by Agency

+The expenses outlined above are to be considered very general estimates and may vary considerably depending on individual circumstances.
 Some courses may require additional fees for laboratory and/or equipment (e.g. calculator, testing materials) and supplemental course materials.
-Students are provided NSU UNIX computer accounts at no charge.
-Students need to make arrangements for Internet access and pay the corresponding fee.
+Candidates are provided NSU Email computer accounts at no charge.
+Candidates need to make arrangements for Internet access and pay the corresponding fee.